sriksan/ByteBuddy/README.md

 ## Features

-- **Data Scraping**: ByteBuddy harnesses cutting-edge web scraping techniques to provide users with the most up-to-date information on food items available in UNC dining halls, ensuring accurate nutritional insights.
+- **Data Scraping**: ByteBuddy provide users with the most up-to-date information on food items available in UNC dining halls, ensuring accurate nutritional insights.

 - **Macronutrient Tracking**: Users can establish personalized daily goals for macronutrients like carbohydrates, proteins, and fats.
 ByteBuddy offers an intuitive interface for tracking macronutrient intake throughout the day.